-Step inside the Model S for the fist time, and you might spend a few minutes searching for a non-existent ignition button - the sedan actually turns automatically on as soon as the driver sits down.
+Step inside the Model S for the first time and you might spend a few minutes searching for a non-existent ignition button - the sedan actually turns automatically on as soon as the driver sits down.
 The dashboard is dominated by a 17-inch touchscreen display - the largest on the market - that apes the look and feel of an iPad.
 It controls everything from the navigation system to the HVAC system to the stereo, while also offering internet search capability (the car comes equipped with 3G wireless internet).

-The highly customizable system can display two functions at once (nav and internet browsing, for example) and features numerous clever touches - to open the optional panoramic sunroof, for instance, simply summon an overhead image of the car and drag the roof as far open as desired.
+The highly customizable system can display two functions at once (navigation and internet browsing, for example) and features numerous clever touches - to open the optional panoramic sunroof, for instance, simply summon an overhead image of the car and drag the roof as far open as desired.

 In other respects, such as the stitched-leather dash, soft-touch material and high-quality furnishings (the gear shifter is even sourced from the Mercedes-Benz S-Class), the Model S' cabin is everything one would expect from a luxury sedan.
 In keeping with the Model S' green theme, Tesla offers chrome-free vegetable tanned Italian leather on the interior, and 100 percent recycled PET carpeting from Futuris.

-Thanks to its practical hatchback configuration, the Model S offers a suprising amount of cargo space: a crossover-like 26.3 cubic feet is available behind the rear seats, while a full 58.1 cubes can be unlocked by folding the rear seats down.
-Additionally, there's a small frunk (front trunk) - the electric powertrain takes up less underhood space than a conventional engine does - that serves up an extra 5.3 cubic inches for small items.
+Thanks to its practical hatchback configuration, the Model S offers a surprising amount of cargo space: a crossover-like 26.3 cubic feet is available behind the rear seats, while a full 58.1 cubes can be unlocked by folding the rear seats down.
+Additionally, there's a small frunk (front trunk) - the electric powertrain takes up less underhood space than a conventional engine - that serves up an extra 5.3 cubic inches for small items.

-Should people-carrying be a priority, the Model S offers buyers the option of a pair of rear-facing jump seats, similar to the units found in stations wagons of a bygone era - to bring seating capacity up seven.
+Should people-carrying be a priority, the Model S offers buyers the option of a pair of rear-facing jump seats (similar to the units found in stations wagons of a bygone era) to bring seating capacity up seven.

-Standard and Optional Features
+Standard and optional features